Mitsubishi UFJ's De Souza to leave post at end of March - source

-LONDON Clifford De Souza, the principal executive officer of Mitsubishi UFJ's (8306.T) investment banking arm, is to leave his role at end of March, a source familiar with the matter said on Friday.
+LONDON, March 21 Clifford De Souza, the principal executive officer of Mitsubishi UFJ's investment banking arm, is to leave his role at end of March, a source familiar with the matter said on Friday.

 The reason for De Souza's departure was not known and a replacement has not been named.